-Skill Cost Use Restrictions Effect Inhuman Strength 5 None Restricted Prerequisite: Strong You have a Strength of 4.
+Skill Cost Use Restrictions Effect Strong 2 None None You have a Strength of 2.
+Inhuman Strength 4 None Restricted Prerequisite: Strong You have a Strength of 4.
 Supernatural Strength 8 None Restricted Prerequisite: Inhuman Strength You have a Strength of 10.
 Body 4, 6, 8, 10 None None, None, Restricted, Restricted You gain 1 additional Body.
 You can take this skill up to 4 times, with the 3 rd and 4 th purchases being individually restricted.
 Each time you purchase this skill, its CP cost increases by 2.
 Regeneration 12 10 seconds Restricted You gain regenerative powers and restore 1 Hit Point to a single location every 10 seconds.
 This cannot be done while running, striking, blocking, dodging, taking damage, spell casting, chanting or during your Death Count.
 This skill can restore Hit Points to limbs with 0 remaining, but it cannot regrow severed limbs.
 Greater Regeneration 8 5 seconds Restricted Prerequisite: Regeneration Your regenerative powers now restore 1 Hit Point to a single location every 5 seconds, instead of every 10 seconds.
 Undying 12 Sunrise Restricted At the end of your Death Count, when you would normally die, you instead restore all of your missing Hit Points to every location and return to life.
 However, you can only do this once per day.
 If you reach the end of your Death Count a second time before the next sunrise after using this skill, you die.
 Enhanced Senses 6 None Restricted Your senses are highly attuned.
 You can detect invisible creatures that are within 10 feet of you.
 Fearless 7 None Restricted The "Fear" call does not affect you.
-Fade into Forest 10 None None Whenever you are more than 50% concealed by trees, bushes or other woodland greenery and moving no faster than a slow walk, you can become 'invisible' by using the associated gesture.
+Fade Into Forest 10 None None While you are more than 50% concealed by trees, bushes or other woodland greenery and moving no faster than a slow walk, you can be 'invisible' by using the associated gesture.
 You cannot benefit from this skill while wearing armour which is not made from Cloth, Leather, Spider Silk, Ogre Hide, Mithril or Feyweave Silk.
-Fade into Shadow 10 None None Whenever you are 100% covered by a shadow's umbra (the darkest part, which isn't blending with the light) and moving no faster than a slow walk, you can become 'invisible' by using the gesture.
+Fade Into Shadow 10 None None While you are 100% covered by a shadow's umbra (the darkest part, which isn't blending with the light) and moving no faster than a slow walk, you can be 'invisible' by using the gesture.
 If the shadow isn't intense enough, or the edges are too blurry, to determine its umbra then it is a not a suitable shadow for this skill.
 You cannot benefit from this skill while wearing armour which is not made from Cloth, Leather, Spider Silk, Ogre Hide, Mithril or Feyweave Silk.
+Tutor 7 None None Choose a proficiency you already have each time you purchase this skill.
+When you take the Assisting downtime action to teach that proficiency, you can assist any number of Training actions, teaching multiple characters together.